-4.1.1.
-Are current policies necessary, sufficient, coherent, effective for supporting the GCF plan and strategy (special focus on risk, country ownership, needs, climate rationale, ESS, gender)?
+- 4.1.1.
+Are current policies necessary, sufficient, coherent, effective for supporting the GCF plan and strategy (special focus on risk, country ownership, needs, climate rationale, ESS, gender)? - 4.1.2.

-4.1.2.
 Are there any policy gaps?
-Or is there a policy overload?

-4.2.
-Policy implementation

-4.2.1.
-Are policies implemented effectively (role of iTAP, Secretariat, PSAG, structure of the Secretariat and the business model, etc.)?

-4.3.
-Policy coherence

-4.3.1.
-How do policies and administrative instructions affect the efficiency and value of GCF operations?

-4.4.
-Accreditation

-4.4.1.
-In your experience, is the accreditation process as it is, credible, necessary and sufficient?

-4.4.2.
-Is the accreditation process as it is, efficient in supporting the mandate and operations of the GCF (e.g. supporting the paradigm shift with specific focus on public and private sector access)?

-4.4.3.
-What are the common limitations/barriers encountered during the accreditation process?
+Or is there a policy overload? - 4.2.
+Policy implementation - 4.2.1.
+Are policies implemented effectively (role of iTAP, Secretariat, PSAG, structure of the Secretariat and the business model, etc.)? - 4.3.
+Policy coherence - 4.3.1.
+How do policies and administrative instructions affect the efficiency and value of GCF operations? - 4.4.
+Accreditation - 4.4.1.
+In your experience, is the accreditation process as it is, credible, necessary and sufficient? - 4.4.2.
+Is the accreditation process as it is, efficient in supporting the mandate and operations of the GCF (e.g. supporting the paradigm shift with specific focus on public and private sector access)? - 4.4.3.
+What are the common limitations/barriers encountered during the accreditation process? - 4.4.4.

-4.4.4.
 Does the current accreditation process meet recipients' needs?
-To what extent has it produced a set of reputable partners that have robust execution capacities (to address both public and private sector project and investment window needs under the GCF)?

-4.4.5.
-How does the current accreditation process affect the country-drivenness approach of the Fund?
+To what extent has it produced a set of reputable partners that have robust execution capacities (to address both public and private sector project and investment window needs under the GCF)? - 4.4.5.
+How does the current accreditation process affect the country-drivenness approach of the Fund? - 4.4.6.

-4.4.6.
 To what extent has GCF enhanced Direct Access?
 Is Direct Access responsive to the needs and priorities of developing countries during accreditation?
-(Including entities still in the process)

-5. Performance

-5.1.1.
-Is the project cycle conducive to delivering the mandate of the GCF (public and private sector)?

-6.1.1.
-What has been the quality of the design of GCF-funded projects in responding to their investment criteria?

-6.2.
-Results measurement

-6.2.1.
-What is the quality of the results measurement frameworks of GCF-funded projects?

-6.3.1.
-What are the early indications that the Fund's supported projects and programmes have delivered planned results (or are on their way to doing so)? [if applicable]
+(Including entities still in the process) - 5.
+Performance - 5.1.
+Project cycle - 5.1.1.
+Is the project cycle conducive to delivering the mandate of the GCF (public and private sector)? - 6.
+Likelihood of (and actual) results - 6.1.1.
+What has been the quality of the design of GCF-funded projects in responding to their investment criteria? - 6.2.
+Results measurement - 6.2.1.
+What is the quality of the results measurement frameworks of GCF-funded projects? - 6.3.
+Actual results - 6.3.1.
+What are the early indications that the Fund's supported projects and programmes have delivered planned results (or are on their way to doing so)? [if applicable] - 6.4.
+Expected results - 6.4.1.

-6.4.1.
 What are expected results of funding decisions and other support activities [in terms of both the mitigation and adaptation portfolios]?